darioblanco/capablanca/README.md

 The input given to Capablanca should match the following criteria

-- Board dimensions have to be provided (width and height), greater than 0 and smaller than 100
+- Board dimensions have to be provided (width and height), greater than 0 and smaller or equals than 10
 - There are 5 available pieces: King (KI), Queen (Q), Bishop (B) and Knight (KN)
-- Number of each piece to be placed has to be provided
+- Number of each piece to be placed has to be provided (maximum 10 pieces)
 - Pieces don't have colours

 A set of chess pieces on a chess board with specific dimensions, where none of the pieces can't take any of the others